pghzeng/G3D/README.md

 # G3D

-Uploading in few days... get some rest now
+Uploading in few days... need to get some rest now